Woosmap/geofencing-android-sdk/doc/GeofencingRegions.md

 ### Retrieve Region events

-In your `mainActivity`, create a listener connected to the interface `Woosmap.SearchAPIReadyListener` and set a callback to retrieve POIs from the Search API request.
+In your `mainActivity`, create a listener connected to the interface `Woosmap.RegionReadyListener` and set a callback to retrieve Regions event.
 ```java
 public class WoosRegionReadyListener implements Woosmap.RegionReadyListener {
     public void RegionReadyCallback(Region region) {